jelmerdejong/flask-app-blueprint/docs/getting-started.md

     3. Run `python manage.py runserver`
     4. Open in your browser: http://localhost:5000/

+2. Make changes, and get them committed
+    1. Run `git add .`
+    2. Run `git commit -a -m "Your Commit Message"`
+    3. Run `git push origin master` to push to GitHub

-2. Deploy and run on staging
+3. Deploy and run on staging
     1. Push latest version to staging: `git push staging master`
     2. Open in your browser: https://projectname-staging.herokuapp.com/

-3. Deploy and run on production
+4. Deploy and run on production
     1. Push latest version to production: `git push production master`
     2. Open in your browser: https://projectname-production.herokuapp.com/